Year-end and Tax Preparation

 Self Employed Profit First Cash Management System

 Self-employed business owners who only do their bookkeeping sporadically or for year-end and tax preparation need a method to manage their cash flow.
 Cash is what keeps your business going.
 This system helps with that.
-It gives you a clear picture of your cash position at the start each day allowing you to get a feel for your cash flow trends and whether you need to change your plans.
+It gives you a clear picture of your cash position at the start of each day allowing you to get a feel for your cash flow trends and whether you need to change your plans.

-How does it do?
+How does it work?

-By prioritizing profit generation, not generating sales; by setting predetermined allocations for the cash coming into your business.
+By prioritizing profit generation, not debt generating sales; by setting predetermined allocations for the cash coming into your business.
 Mike Michalowicz's book Profit First outlines a system for managing your cash flow to prioritize profits ensuring you are not living in entrepreneurial poverty.
 To implement this financial management system based on human behaviour (which is why it works), you need to create your TAP.

 Who is this system for?

-• If you are an entrepreneur living in poverty, this system will help you achieve a living "wage".
+- If you are an entrepreneur living in poverty, this system will help you achieve a living "wage".

-• If you just want to put your cash management on auto pilot
+- If you just want to put your cash management on auto pilot

-• Any business person who looks at their bank balance or credit card balance to make spending decisions.
+- Any business person who looks at their bank balance or credit card balance to make spending decisions.

 What is TAP?